jimmoffitt/rules-migrator/Article.md

 As with previous versions, every rule that is sent to the Rules API has its syntax verified.
 If you reference a PowerTrack Operator that does not exist, you will receive an error and the request is rejected.
 Note that if you are uploading an array of 100 rules, a single bad rule will prevent any rules in the request from being added.

-With version 2, there are three additional vaidations applied to your rule syntax:
+With version 2, the following three additional vaidations applied to your rule syntax.
+These new validations will prevent some of the most common mistakes when writing PowerTrack rules, where a rule is syntactic valid but does not implement the intended logic.
+The rule examples below illustrate the potential affects of these logical mistakes using recent 30-day Search counts.

-+ No explicit AND logical phrases.
++ No explicit ```AND``` logical phrases.
 This is probably the most common syntax mistake with PowerTrack rules.
-An unquoted 'AND' (and case varient such as 'and') is treated as a simple keyword and not a logical AND.
+An unquoted ```AND``` (using any case) is treated as a simple keyword and not a logical AND.
 If any rule has an unquoted AND, it will be rejected.

-+ No 'or' logical phrases.

-+ No 'NOT' logical phrases.
+ + (climate AND change) winter → 351 Tweets
+ + (climent change) winter → 1,600 Tweets

++ No lowercase ```or``` logical phrases.
+Logical ORs must be uppercase and unquoted.
+Unquoted, lowercase ```or``` clauses are treated as a simple keyword and not a logical OR.
+If any rule has an unquoted, lowercase ```or```, it will be rejected.
+ + (snow or cold) weather → 281 Tweets
+ + (snow OR cold) weather → 250,000 Tweets

++ No ```NOT``` logical phrases.
+Logical NOTs must implemented with a ```-``` (dash) character.
+Unquoted ```NOT``` claueses (using any case) are treated as a simple keyword and not a logical NOT.
+If any rule has an unquoted ```NOT```, it will be rejected.
+ + (sol playa) NOT lang:es → 13 Tweets
+ + (sol playa) -lang:es → 3,300 Tweets

 #### Rule Validation Endpoint